Seams – Excessive Sealer

 Summary

-Excessive seam sealer is an installation-origin condition that occurs when seam adhesive extends beyond the trimmed carpet edges and transfers into face yarns during seam construction.
-Instead of remaining confined to edge encapsulation at the backing, adhesive migrates upward under compression and bonds visible pile yarns along the seam path.
-The condition forms at installation, remains confined to seam areas, and affects
+Seam sealer residue is an installation-origin condition that occurs when seam adhesive extends beyond trimmed carpet edges and transfers into visible face yarns during seam construction.
+Instead of remaining confined to edge encapsulation at the backing, adhesive migrates upward under compression and bonds pile yarns along the seam path.
+Observable effects may include stiffness, bonded tufts, darkened seam lines, altered reflectance, or localized texture change directly above the seam.
+In glue-down installations, exposed adhesive contamination may also attract soil and create visible dark seam-edge banding over time.
+Seam sealer residue develops during installation and does not result from normal traffic, maintenance, or environmental exposure.
+See also Seam Overlap, Seam Overheating, and Carpet Problems for broader context.

 Please subscribe to see all content